kevindong/aoc2021/README.md

 Each day's text will be saved to `dayXX_problem.txt` (where `XX` is the 0-padded day).
 Each day's input (which is custom to each player in AOC) will saved to `input.txt`.
 Sometimes it is faster/easier to hand modify the `input.txt` to get some specific formatting than it is to implement the formatting in code.
 In those cases, the saved `input.txt` file will not match what was actually provided by AOC.

+Sometimes to help me troubleshoot, I'll also create a `sample.txt` file which is generally either:

+* the simple example provided in the problem statement
+* an example made up by me to help me debug my code

 ### Running code
 For AOC 2021, I intend to mostly (if not exclusively) use Python. `XX` stands for the 0-padded day. `Y` stands for the part number.